-- (1) The requirements established for conformity assessment and conformity-assessment bodies provided for in this Act will be applied if their application is prescribed by another act, a regulation issued on the basis of an act or EU legislation (hereinafter legislation). - (2) This Act applies to products and their market supervision insofar as the aspects regulated by this Act have not been regulated by another act.
-If requirements for a product have been established in another act, this Act will apply only to the extent of the requirements not regulated by another act. - (3) The requirements provided for in Division 3 of Chapter 2 and in Chapter 3 of this Act apply only if the requirements established for a product arise from EU harmonisation legislation (harmonised area), which is based on the principles provided for in Decision No 768/2008/EC of the European Parliament and of the Council on a common framework for the marketing of products, and repealing Council Decision 93/465/EEC (OJ L 218, 13.8.2008, pp 82-128) (hereinafter Decision No 768/2008/EC).
-The requirements arising from Division 3 of Chapter 2 and from Chapter 3 do not apply if no EU harmonisation legislation regulates a product (non-harmonised area). - (4) This Act does not apply to the technical regulations or standards of national defence and national security. - (5) In the event of adoption of legislation containing sanitary and phytosanitary measures, the notification requirements provided for in § 43 of this Act apply. - (6) The provisions of the Administrative Procedure Act apply to the administrative procedure provided for in this Act with the specifications provided for in this Act. - (7) The provisions of this Act applicable to the European Union and to the Member States of the European Unions also apply to the Member States of the European Economic Area and to Switzerland and Turkey. - (8) The General Part of the Economic Activities Code Act applies to the commencement, carrying out and termination of the economic activities of an undertaking regulated by this Act, taking account of the specifics arising from this Act.
+- (1) The requirements established for conformity assessment and conformity-assessment bodies provided for in this Act are applied where their application is prescribed by another statute, a regulation issued on the basis of a statute or EU legislation (hereinafter legislation). - (2) This Act applies to products and their market supervision insofar as the aspects regulated by this Act have not been regulated by another statute.
+Where requirements for a product have been established in another stature, this Act applies only to the extent of the requirements not regulated by another statute. - (3) The requirements provided for in Division 3 of Chapter 2 and in Chapter 3 of this Act apply only where the requirements established for a product arise from EU harmonisation legislation (harmonised area), which is based on the principles provided for in Decision No 768/2008/EC of the European Parliament and of the Council on a common framework for the marketing of products, and repealing Council Decision 93/465/EEC (OJ L 218, 13.8.2008, pp 82-128) (hereinafter Decision No 768/2008/EC).
+The requirements arising from Division 3 of Chapter 2 and from Chapter 3 do not apply where no EU harmonisation legislation regulates a product (non-harmonised area). - (4) This Act does not apply to the technical rules or standards of national defence and national security. - (5) In the event of adoption of legislation containing sanitary and phytosanitary measures, the notification requirements provided for in § 43 of this Act apply. - (6) The provisions of the Administrative Procedure Act apply to the administrative procedure provided for in this Act with the specifications provided for in this Act. - (7) The provisions of this Act applicable to the European Union and to the Member States of the European Unions also apply to the Member States of the European Economic Area and to Switzerland and Turkey. - (8) The General Part of the Economic Activities Code Act applies to the commencement, carrying out and termination of the economic activities of an undertaking regulated by this Act, taking account of the specifics arising from this Act.